Duodenal Switch Surgery Guide

 In the duodenal switch, the stomach is permanently reduced up to 85% in a “vertical sleeve” shape.
 This allows the patient to feel fuller faster which forces the patient to consume less food.

-The expected weight-loss of the duodenal switch can be higher than roux-en-y gastric bypass.
+The expected weight-loss of the duodenal switch can be higher than roux-en-y gastric bypass surgery.
 Patients can expect to lose 70% of their excess weight, having most of the weight fall off in 12 to 18 months.

-Duodenal switch is a highly complicated procedure, with surgery time between three to four hours.
+Duodenal switch is a highly complicated procedure, with surgical procedures between three to four hours.
 Where other procedures only require a few nights in recovery, this procedure requires between three to four nights in recovery.

-Because of the highly intensive malabsorptive component, patients will require lifetime nutritional supplements.
+Because of the highly intensive malabsorptive component, patients will require long term nutritional supplements.
 Patients who neglect this can go on to include osteoporosis, and other deficiencies.

-The average cost of the duodenal switch depends on factors including hospital fees, surgeon fees, location and more.
-Having Weight Loss Surgery Experts perform duodenal switch will be economically smart, as fees in Mexico are typically 1/3 that in the United States.
+The average cost of the duodenal switch depends on factors including hospital fees, bariatric surgeon fees, location and more.
+Having Weight Loss Surgery Experts perform duodenal switch can save money.
+The fees in Mexico are typically 1/3 that in the United States.

 There are many commonalities between gastric bypass and duodenal switch, but there are some major differences.
-In duodenal switch the stomach is left larger than in gastric bypass allowing patients to consume more food, however, patients will have to modify their diet indefinitely.
+In duodenal switch, the stomach is has a larger surgery gap than in gastric bypass.
+This allows patient to consume more food, however, patients will have to modify their diet indefinitely.